SAP-samples/abap-exercises-codejam/exercises/ex3/README.md

 1. First, we need to create an account in the ES5 Demo Gateway system.
 For this, follow the tutorial here. https://developers.sap.com/tutorials/gateway-demo-signup.html

-2. Provide the default description...
+2. You can then access the ES5 system here.  https://sapes5.sapdevcenter.com/sap/bc/gui/sap/its/webgui

 ## Summary